 This depression mental health app contains more than 200 mindful exercises that help you focus on the positive, learn to meditate, lower stress, and can be used as a journal.

-Depression Mental Health Apps for Developing New Positive Habits & Coping Skills
+✅ Depression Mental Health Apps for Developing New Positive Habits and Coping Skills

 This mental health app teaches deep breathing, behavioral exercises, and helps identify cognitive distortions.
 Once a cognitive distortion is identified (like negative thinking patterns), it helps you learn to replace them with positive thinking patterns.
 This app does a terrific job of personalizing what the user needs using voice recordings and introducing CBT (Cognitive Behavioral Therapy).
 It is designed to be used in conjunction with professional therapy, not as a substitute.